Flood Advisory issued for Steuben by NWS - News Break

 Flood Advisory issued for Steuben by NWS

-Effective: 2021-07-12 19:44:00 EDT Expires: 2021-07-12 21:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Target Area: Steuben The National Weather Service in Northern Indiana has issued a * Flood Advisory for Northern De Kalb County in northeastern Indiana Lagrange County in northeastern Indiana Northeastern Noble County in northeastern Indiana Steuben County in northeastern Indiana Southeastern St. Joseph County in southwestern Michigan Northwestern Defiance County in northwestern Ohio Fulton County in northwestern Ohio Northern Henry County in northwestern Ohio Williams County in northwestern Ohio * Until 1000 PM EDT. * At 459 PM EDT, Doppler radar and spotter reports indicated heavy rain due to thunderstorms.
-Flooding is ongoing or expected to begin shortly in the advisory area.
-Rainfall amounts of up to 1 inch are possible in a very short time. * Some locations that will experience flooding include Angola, Bryan, Wauseon, Archbold, Montpelier, Swanton, Butler, Lagrange, Delta, Waterloo, Fremont, Edgerton, West Unity, Hamilton, Pioneer, Stryker, Fayette, Edon, Holiday City and Edgerton In Williams County.alerts.weather.gov
+Effective: 2021-07-12 16:38:00 EDT Expires: 2021-07-12 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Steuben The National Weather Service in Binghamton has issued a * Flood Advisory for Southeastern Steuben County in central New York * Until 700 PM EDT. * At 450 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Corning, Campbell, Painted Post, Addison, Woodhull, Thurston, Cameron, Savona, Coopers Plains, Gang Mills, Sonora, Meads Creek, Risingville, Cameron Mills and North Cameron.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0